 - See their world in a whole new light

-Undergraduate UW-Eau Claire students are eligible to receive at least 90% of their program costs covered by DII funding.
+Full-time UW-Eau Claire undergraduate students are eligible to receive at least 90% of their program costs covered by DII funding.
 Eligible program costs include airfare, lodging, excursions, admission fees, and local transportation.
-DII funding cannot cover tuition or student meals.*
+DII funding cannot cover tuition or student meals.

 DII programs are scheduled during Winterim, Spring Break, or Summer sessions, and run between five days and two weeks.
 Students must apply directly through the faculty leader listed for each project.

-*The goals of the Blugold Commitment are to extend access and affordability to these exceptional high-impact practices for all UW-Eau Claire undergraduates, to ensure that more of these opportunities are available for these students, and to increase the numbers of students who participate.
-Therefore, while UW-Eau Claire undergraduate students are encouraged to participate in multiple high-impact immersion programs, each student is eligible to receive BCDT funding for only one DII experience.
-Any student who has participated in a previous DII experience is not eligible to receive funding through BCDT for a second DII experience.
-The only exceptions are made for students who participate in a DII experience and later return as student leaders on the same program.
+The Blugold Commitment exists to allow greater access, affordability, and participation in exceptional high-impact practices such as DIIs for all UW-Eau Claire undergraduates, to ensure that more of these opportunities are available for these students, and to increase the numbers of students who participate.
+UW-Eau Claire undergraduate students are encouraged to participate in multiple high-impact immersion programs, but each student is eligible to receive Blugold funding for only one DII experience.
+Any student who has participated in a previous DII experience is not eligible to receive funding through Blugold funding for a second DII experience.
+The only exception to this is if a student who participated in a previous DII experience returns as a student leader to the same program.